Musk's hand gesture during Trump inauguration festivities draws scrutiny

-Musk took the Capital One Arena stage in Washington to huge cheers, pumping his arms and shouting, "Yesssss".
+Musk took to the Capital One Arena stage in Washington to huge cheers, pumping his arms and shouting, "Yesssss."

-"This was no ordinary victory.
-This was a fork in the road of human civilisation," he said.
-"This one really mattered.
-Thank you for making it happen!
-Thank you," he said.

 Biting his bottom lip, he thumped his right hand over his heart, fingers spread wide, then extended his right arm out, emphatically, at an upward angle, palm down and fingers together.
 Then he turned and made the same hand gesture to the crowd behind him.